The outer rim is wider and better supplied with fibres and blood vessels.

 What does the knee meniscus do?

 The menisci are the shock absorbers of the knee.
-Their crescentic shape, with a wider outer rim and a flattened inner rim, allow them to absorb the vertical forces going through the joint channelling the forces towards the outer edge where the fibre bundles are more tightly packed and which thus takes most of the stress.
+Their crescentic shape, with a wider outer rim and a flattened inner rim, allow them to absorb the vertical forces going through the joint, channelling the forces towards the outer edge where the fibre bundles are more tightly packed.
+Thus the outer edge absorbs more stress.